Product

 Product Evals in Three Steps (That You'll Actually Do)

 Most teams skip evals because the process feels overwhelming.
-Here is the three-step framework that makes eval-driven development achievable: label a small dataset, calibrate an LLM evaluator to human judgment, then iterate configs against the harness.
-No excuses left.
+The three steps that make eval-driven development achievable: label a small dataset, calibrate an LLM evaluator to human judgment, then iterate configs against the harness.

 Stop Shipping Features: Why AI Products Need an Experiment Mindset